lookbook-hq/lookbook/README.md

 It uses (and extends) the native [ViewComponent preview functionality](https://viewcomponent.org/guide/previews.html), so you don't need to learn a new DSL or create any extra files to get up and running.

-Lookbook uses [RDoc/Yard-style comment tags](https://rubydoc.info/gems/yard/file/docs/Tags.md) to extend the capabilities of ViewComponent's previews whilst maintaining compatability with the standard preview class format, so you can add or remove Lookbook at any time without having to rework your code.
+Lookbook uses [RDoc/Yard-style comment tags](#annotating-preview-files) to extend the capabilities of ViewComponent's previews whilst maintaining compatability with the standard preview class format, so you can add or remove Lookbook at any time without having to rework your code.

 ![Lookbook UI](.github/assets/lookbook_screenshot.png)

 ### Features

-- Tree-style navigation menu
+- Tree-style navigation menu with live search/filter
-- Live nav search/filter
 - Resizable preview window for responsive testing
 - Highlighted preview source code and HTML output
-- Add notes via comments in the preview file (markdown supported)
 - Auto-updating UI when component or preview files are updated _(Rails v6.0+ only)_
-- Hide, group and rename preview examples using comment tags
+- Use comment tag annotations for granular customisation of the preview experience
 - Fully compatible with standard the ViewComponent preview system

 ## Lookbook demo